Birgit M. Klohs Fellowship

 For Women and Minorites to Build Their Career in Economic Development

 MEDA announced the Birgit M. Klohs Fellowship at its 60th Anniversary Annual Meeting in 2020.
 The goal of the fellowship is to increase women and minority participation in economic development in a way that supports MEDA’s membership, its committees, and the organization as a whole, by increasing opportunities for the education needed to build each recipient’s skills and abilities in economic development.

 About Birgit M. Klohs

-She is still active on MEDA's 2021 Annual Meeting Committee and recently became the first female Lifetime Member.
+She remained active on MEDA's 2021 Annual Meeting Committee and recently became the first female Lifetime Member.

 About the Fellowship

 The fellowship can be utilized for training and professional development including, but not limited to:

 - Education: MEDA Programs, IEDC Programs, NDC Programs, Regional EDO Programs, MEDC/RRC Programs, MMLPrograms, ISM Programs